 One week after reading this book, I had a new vision for my family life.

 Me, a white long flowing sundress, with three little girls, white flowing dresses rushing about our quaint homestead on Prince Edward Island…zipping outside to enjoy the summer sunshine, weeding the garden together, and afternoon quiet times reading together on our white sofa.

 White, the colour of purity.
 I wanted to enjoy my children for as long as we had each other.

-We’re going to the other side, step out of the mainstream, learn to live and learn about life and the world together.
+We’re going to the other side, step out of the mainstream, and learn to live and learn about life and the world together.

 Four years later, the three little girls had those flowing white dresses in their closets.
 We added a spritely little boy to our family.
 We moved to beautiful British Columbia, instead of PEI.

 Our choice to home educate, now eleven years later, has definitely been the right choice.

 The only uncertainty I had about homeschooling was why I bought a white sofa.

 The girls have outgrown their penchant for white frilly dresses.
 I fit in writing, added a house build and homestead, and started a bed and breakfast last summer.

 One child graduated, is now in post-secondary school, two are in high school and our youngest nearly finished elementary school.